College of Education2018-2019

 - Admission to the teacher education program

-- NAU GPA must be at least 2.5, with a GPA of 3.0 in all teacher preparation courses with no grade lower than a "C".
+- NAU GPA must be at least 3.0, with a GPA of 3.0 in all teacher preparation courses with a Grade of "C" or better in each course.

 - Passing score on the required Professional Dispositions Modules